apache/kafka/clients/src/main/resources/common/message/README.md

 Nullable Fields
 ---------------
-Booleans and ints can never be null.
+Booleans, ints, and floats can never be null.
 However, fields that are strings, bytes, or arrays may optionally be "nullable."
 When a field is "nullable," that simply means that we are prepared to serialize and deserialize null entries for that field.